 How to Qualify for Government Receivables Factoring

 Qualifying for government receivables factoring does not consider your score, making factoring an excellent solution for financially distressed business owners.
-The main criteria for government invoice factoring have invoices for completed work to a government agency.
+The main criteria for government invoice factoring are invoices for completed work to a government agency.

-- Your business must have a government awarded contract with delivered invoices for completed services and work
+- Your business must have a government-awarded contract with delivered invoices for completed services and work.

 - Your invoice must not be guaranteed as collateral.